mikeyin97/BobaDex/README.md

 A site for people to share and search reviews and comments for their favourite drinks (https://bobadex.herokuapp.com/)

 ### To-Do List
-1) Deploy this (keeps failing for some reason)
-2) Image Uploading
+1) Image Uploading
-3) Commenting System
+2) Commenting System